Q&A with Head Groundsman

 How many people do you have in your team?

 There are currently three of us that work full time, including me.
 We have Deputy Head Groundsman Ian Ayling, who has been at Twickenham for 23 years and Assistant Groundsman Andy Muir.
 They are both great, hard-working people who are a pleasure to work with.
 Phil McLean, who had been helping the team out casually and has been a member of the match day team for 12 years, joined us full time last September.
+Dan Hill has joined the team as Supervisor and assists with the operation planning.
 We have quite a large site to look after as it goes beyond just maintaining the pitch, so we punch above our weight in that regard.

 We see the team mowing the pitch every single day, do you know how many steps you do on average in a day/week?